han190/PE-Fortran/README.md

 make && make install
 ```

+and the generated `ANSWER.md` will look something like [this](https://github.com/han190/PE-Fortran/tree/master/answer/ANSWER.md).
 To remove all generated files,

 ```shell
 make clean